mahmoudashtar/ChessGame/README.txt

 ************** READ ME FILE *********************
+NOTE: this game was made to reuse the skills I learnt in the first year of my computer science major. (uploaded on GitHub much later).
 To run:
 - run the command "g++ chess.cpp chessPiece.cpp  player.cpp square.cpp -o game" and then "./game".
 OR
 - run "game.exe" file